firma3.jpg

 Although the custom framing business was never reestablished, David dedicated himself to paint every chance he could.
 A demanding job took most of his time and energy, but he pushed through never leaving his passion aside.

-Little by little and with the help of his loyal partner, David has developed into a well known artist in the South West Florida area.
+David has developed into a well known artist in the South West Florida area winning Visual Artist of the Year at the Lee County's Angel of the Arts Awards in 2009.
 His website, established in 2002, helped him reach out to collectors in cities like New York, Miami and others as well as countries like Canada and Spain.
-He opened his professional studio in Fort Myers, FL in 2007 and since then has been dedicated to create and promote his and other artists’ work with opening receptions and other events.
-Thanks to the studio, David has been blessed with the chance to support other organizations such as the Abuse and Counseling Treatment Centers of SW FL and the non-profit group Long Term Impact Through the Gift of Hope and Treatment (L.I.G.H.T.) as well as local schools by donating pieces for auctions and other fund raising events.
-He has been featured in magazines and newspapers always reaching out with a message of support for the arts and culture.
-He has had many individual and collective exhibitions in different cities of the Unites States.
+He reopened his professional studio in Fort Myers, FL in 2012 and since then has been dedicated to create and promote his and other artists' work with opening receptions and other events.